Understanding Instance-based Interpretability of Variational Auto-Encoders: Additional Experiments and Details

 We plot the distribution of self influences of extra samples (EMNIST or CelebA) and original samples (MNIST or CIFAR) in Figure \ref{fig: rare distr}.
 We plot the detection curves in Figure \ref{fig: rare auc}, where the horizontal axis is the fraction of all samples checked when they are sorted in the self influence order, and the vertical axis is the fraction of extra samples found.
 The area under these detection curves (AUC) are reported in Table \ref{tab: rare auc}.
 These experiments are repeated five times to reduce randomness.
 The results indicate that extra samples have higher self influences than original samples.
 This justifies the potential to apply VAE-TracIn to unsupervised data cleaning.

-We then conduct extensive comparison among different hyperparameters under the MNIST + EMNIST setting.
+We next compare different hyperparameters under the MNIST + EMNIST setting.
 Distributions of self influences are shown in Figure \ref{fig: rare distr mnist appendix} and detection curves are shown in Figure \ref{fig: rare auc appendix}.
 In all settings, extra samples have higher self influences than original samples.
 Increasing $\beta$ or $\dlatent$ can slightly improve detection.

+In order to understand whether high self influence samples indeed harm the model, we remove a certain number of high self influence samples and retrain the $\beta$-VAE model under the MNIST + EMNIST setting.
+We report the results in Table \ref{tab: self inf retraining appendix}.
+We can observe consistent loss drop after deletion of high self influence samples.

 ~~